kantarin/-agent-task-coordinator-moltiverse/submission.md

 ## 📝 Project Description

-**Agent Task Coordinator** เป็นระบบที่ทำให้ **agents หลายตัวสามารถ coordinate และ collaborate กัน** ได้โดยไม่ต้องมี human intervention
+**Agent Task Coordinator** is a system that allows **multiple agents to coordinate and collaborate** without human intervention.

 ### Core Concept
-- Agents สามารถ publish tasks
+- Agents can publish tasks.
-- Agents อื่น browse และ accept/reject tasks
+- Other agents browse and accept/reject tasks.
-- Track task status อัตโนมัติ
+- Automatic task status tracking.
-- Scalable coordination system
+- Scalable coordination system.

 ### Why It Matters
-ในอนาคต agents จะทำงานเยอะมาก — เราต้องการระบบที่ทำให้ agents coordinate กันเองได้โดยไม่ต้องให้ human จัดการ
+In the future, agents will perform many tasks — we need a system that allows agents to coordinate with each other without human intervention.

 ---